rriley/qu-coursefile/README.md

  * Next, look at coursefile.tex to get an idea of how this thing works.
  * Compile coursefile.tex using pdflatex.
  * Change what needs to be changed.

+## Bonus
+ * clearance.tex contains a trimmed down version of coursefile.tex to produce your clearance material.